nvaccess/NSIS-build/readme.md

     - Perform `git add NSIS` to track new files.
     - Update `.gitignore` if necessary.
       - Perform `git diff --stat NSIS`, ensure no unexpected files are being added.
+        - Expected new files may include:
+          - graphics
+          - languages
-      - Check `git clean -xdn NSIS`, ensure no unexpected files are being ignored.
+      - Check `git clean -xdn NSIS`, ensure no unexpected files are being ignored by .gitignore.
+        - This is unlikely unless NVDA requires new features bundled with NSIS.
+        - If building the launcher fails, consider updating .gitignore.
     - Perform `git clean -xdf NSIS`, as fresh clones need to be able to work without ignored files.
 1. From a command prompt at the NVDA repository root, build the launcher:
     - `scons launcher`